nixpig/syringe.sh/README.md

 # 💉 syringe.sh

+A terminal-based utility to securely manage environment variables across projects and environments.

 ## Proposed API

 Allow omission of any arguments which can be inferred.
 For example, if current project is already linked then allow omission of `--project` and `--env` arguments when setting a variable.